Frequently Asked Questions

 Can I switch my reservation to another day and avoid any fees?

-Yes, usually there is no penalty for moving your reservation to another day provided it’s at least a day ahead of time.
+Yes, there is no penalty for moving your reservation to another day provided the change is made at least a day ahead of time.
 You may need to pay the balance on any additional rental fees if you were to move from a Wednesday to a Saturday.
 Like wise, moving from a weekend to a weekday would result in a refund of the difference in rental fees.

 Do I need to reserve firewood and dry bags in advance or can I do so on site?